kfachikov/QUIZZZZ/docs/codeofconduct/code-of-conduct.md

   - If the reason is reasonable and one-off, no action will be taken.
 The reason should be presented with at least 6 hours before the "soft" deadline.
   - If the reason is reasonable, but could be repeated, we will take team effort to avoid missing future deadlines due to this reason, or to reduce future negative consequences whenever this occurs.
   - If a good reason is not given, they will be warned that such behavior is unacceptable and is not to be repeated.
 Simple explicit warning will encourage the singleUser to uphold their future agreements (due to social dynamics).
 If this happens multiple times, the issue will eventually be addressed to the TA (to deal at a higher level than what we are capable of).
   - If the "soft" deadline is breached the others members have the rights to shift their own deadlines.
+The team member who breached the "soft" deadline should be more prompted for receiving help from others.
   - If the "hard" deadline is breached an informal meeting will be organized for explicitly addressing the missed deadline.
-In this meeting Others will fairly evaluate if the explanation for missing the deadline is reasonable or not.
+In this meeting others will fairly evaluate if the explanation for missing the deadline is reasonable or not.
+In the case the person who breached the deadline feels he/she cannot finish the issue even after he/she asked for help from the others, another member team will take over the merge request.

 ## Success factors:
 ### What makes your team a dream team?